Audience: Upper Management, Developers, Loan Servicing/Collections Managers, Administrator, Compliance

 Here's a breakdown of the tools you can use to grant and restrict access.

 If you want to restrict access to specific areas of the software, the place to look is at user roles.
 A role lets you define what a user can see within the software.
 Mainly, this will let you restrict access to tabs in the software, but in some cases, will restrict whether the user can view certain buttons.
 Once a role is created, it must be assigned to the Agent User in order to restrict that user's access.
-Here is an article that covers the different things that can be restricted by a role.
-It is possible to totally restrict access to the software by not granting any access within the role.
+Our Roles Options article covers the different features that can be restricted, which collectively comprise the entire software—access can be completely restricted through roles.

 Standard roles can be assigned to Wizards.
 These roles are no different than standard roles until they are assigned to a wizard, at which time they define the access a user will have when in a wizard.
 If a role is created and intended for use with a wizard, it is best to use the word wizard somewhere in the name of the role.
 Access granted by a wizard role supersedes access granted by an assigned agent role.
 This will ensure that a user can access all the needed areas in order to fulfill the purpose of a wizard.